Cliefden Caves: Heritage listing

 Skeletal remains provide evidence of human occupation more than 6,000 years before the present day.
 Together with a number of carved trees in the area, they have the potential to yield information on pre-European cultural history.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-Ordovician rocks in the Cliefden area contain many fossils unique in Australia and occasionally unknown elsewhere in the world, such as the brachiopod species Belubula spectacula.
+Ordovician rocks in the Cliefden area contain many fossils unique to Australia and occasionally unknown elsewhere in the world, such as the brachiopod species Belubula spectacula.
 Particularly significant specimens include the world's oldest known in-situ brachiopod shell beds (from Fossil Hill), the earliest rugose corals found anywhere on Earth (also from Fossil Hill), well-preserved trilobite fossils (Trilobite Hill), and an exceptionally diverse deep-water sponge assemblage (Coppermine Creek and Gleesons Creek localities, both tributaries of the Belubula River).

 The thermal spring is a rare feature, as one of only three thermal springs associated with Karst in NSW.
 The tufa dams are also uncommon in NSW in being active, i.e., continually forming with new deposits.

 Mud deposits in the caves contain unusual minerals.

 Blue speleothems such as the pale blue flowstone in Taplow Maze Cave and azure blue stalactites in Boonderoo and Murder Cave are exceptionally rare in Australia.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Cliefden Caves demonstrates a broad range of karst characteristics and ranks as one of the most diverse cave groups in NSW.